nginxinc/kic-reference-architectures/pulumi/aws/README.md

 has been provided in [prometheus/extras](./prometheus/extras) that can be applied against your installation with `kubectl apply -f ./filename`.
 Please only apply this change once you have verified that it will work with your version of Kubernetes.
+3. The _grafana_ namespace has been maintained in the conifugration file to be used by the prometheus operator deployed version of Grafana.
+This version only accepts a password; you can still specify a username for the admin account but it will be silently ignored.

 ### Grafana